GT-McDowell-Lab/PyCAC/docs/chapter4/download.md

 ```
 $ python -m pycac -j
 ```
-Select *Download Project Results* and proceed to the next pane.
+Select *Download Project Results* and proceed to the next panel.
 Choose the desired download location for project results.
 Choose one or more *Project Name(s)* to download.
 Note that only jobs submitted through PyCAC will appear in the dropdown options; however one can specify a known cluster directory by selecting *Other*

 ###VTK to dump conversion